jsacksick/avalara_cert/README.md

-Drupal Commerce Connector for Avalara CertCapture.
+Provides integration with the Avalara CertCapture API.